Deathstalker IV: Match of Titans

-Deathstalker IV: Match of Titans, also called Deathstalker IV: Match of the Titans, is a 1991 American sword and sorcery fantasy film written and directed by Howard R. Cohen.
-Rick Hill, who played the titular role in the first film, reprises his role in this film.
+Deathstalker IV: Match of Titans, also called Deathstalker IV: Match of the Titans, is a 1991 sword and sorcery fantasy film written and directed by Howard R. Cohen.
+Rick Hill, who played the title role in the first film, reprises his role in this film.
 It is the fourth and final installment in the Deathstalker tetralogy.

 Plot

-It began as a contest of strength - a brazen challenge to lure competitors from far away into the main arena of a Queen's castle.
-Among the warriors stands the champion, Deathstalker, who handily defeats all opponents.
+Deathstalker takes part in a contest of strength - a challenge to lure competitors into the main arena of a Queen's castle.
 Mysteriously, combatants disappear from the castle one by one.
-Now, in a blood chilling Match of Titans, Deathstalker must defend his fellow warriors, his life and his newfound love against an invincible army of Stone Warriors and the wicked Queen who rules them as master.
+Deathstalker acts to defend his fellow warriors, his life and his newfound love against an army of Stone Warriors and the Queen.